 Annual Fee: $275

 The New Applicant/Exam Fee must be paid each time a candidate schedules an appointment to take the examination, including re-takes.

 When your application for Board Certification has been approved, you will be contacted via email by an NBC-HIS staff member to schedule a convenient date, time, and location for the exam.

-No applicant shall be denied eligibility to NBC-HIS examinations because of age, sex, marital status, national origin, sexual preference, religious preferences, race, or physical disability (except when a physical disability affects the level of professional service provided to patients/clients).
-Any individual who wishes to question any of the eligibility requirements of the National Board for Certification in Hearing Instrument Sciences shall submit these concerns in writing to the NBC-HIS office.
+No applicant who has otherwise satisfied the application requirements shall be denied eligibility to the NCE because of age, sex, marital status, national origin, sexual preference, religious preference, race, or physical disability.
+Any individual who wishes to question any of the eligibility requirements of the National Board for Certification in Hearing Instrument Sciences (NBC-HIS) shall submit these concerns in writing to the NBC-HIS office.

 On the day of your scheduled exam, please arrive 20 minutes before your scheduled start time to allow sufficient time for the examination proctor to verify your identity (you will need two pieces of ID; one MUST be a photo ID) and check in before the published exam start time.
 At time of check-in, present your exam confirmation notice which was emailed to you after the exam session was scheduled.

-A maximum of two hours and thirty-six minutes is provided for completion of the exam which begins at the conclusion of registration and instructions.
+A maximum of 105 minutes is provided for completion of the exam which begins at the conclusion of registration and instructions.
 Late arrivals WILL NOT receive a time extension.
 You may not carry any papers, briefcases or other personal belongings to the exam site.